notnithila/tech-cat-training/activities/wk6/AI API/README.md

 ![image-20240725145642642](images/image-20240725145642642.png)

-# License Plate States
+## License Plate State Identification

-The client has difference images of licenses plates from different states.
-They want to get a summary counts of license plates by state.
-They also want to create a table (DataFrame) that labels each image with the proper state and write it back to the S3 bucket as `/YOURNAME/image_state.csv`
+**Data Sources**:

+- License plate images from various states.

+**Tasks**:

+1. Use AWS Rekognition to identify the state from each license plate image.
+2. Create a summary table of license plate counts by state.
+3. Save the labeled dataset as `/YOURNAME/image_state.csv` in the S3 bucket.

 HINT: When using Rekognition to read from an S3 bucket, it should be on the same region.